 In the past, institutions' anti-money laundering (AML) activity primarily involved the batch-sorting of transactions at the end of each working day.
-This approach was based on looking at a customer's behaviour against known money laundering typologies.
+This approach was based on looking at a customer's behavior against known money laundering typologies.
 Now, though, customers can open an account online, move funds and close it down, all in a matter of hours and before traditional batch sorting could identify and alert.
 Real-Time Transaction Monitoring could intervene and prevent this from occurring.
 But it highlights the differences between money laundering and fraud.
 The current objective of existing AML surveillance is not to prevent activity.
 Instead, the aim is to report activity so that financial investigators can trace the flow of funds across institutions.
-Brian Dilley, Group Director of Fraud and Financial Crime Prevention for Lloyds Banking Group, points to the fact that the overlap of fraud and financial crime is itself catalysing change: "The scenario where the proceeds are gone before you have actually identified something and the fraudsters get away with the money is no longer sustainable," he says.
-"But the question is, what subset of criminal behaviour should we be aiming to detect and prevent by stopping transactions in real-time?
+Brian Dilley, Group Director of Fraud and Financial Crime Prevention for Lloyds Banking Group, points to the fact that the overlap of fraud and financial crime is itself catalyzing change: "The scenario where the proceeds are gone before you have actually identified something and the fraudsters get away with the money is no longer sustainable," he says.
+"But the question is, what subset of criminal behavior should we be aiming to detect and prevent by stopping transactions in real-time?
 With fraud in retail banking, the argument is clear, however when you look at something like human trafficking, stopping an associated financial transaction doesn't necessarily stop the crime from taking place.
 In this case a post-event, intelligence-led approach to prevention is actually more effective."
 There are also several other factors to consider - not least the enduring impact of technology.
-Technology Regulatory Silo-Busting Technology Technology is rapidly changing the way organisations deliver products and services to customers.
+Technology Regulatory Silo-Busting Technology Such ideas are clearly suggestions that can be tailored to the individual challenges facing each insurer, large or small.
+But their adoption can make all the difference between preventing a catastrophic internal attack and achieving secure internal data and systems.
+Technology is rapidly changing the way organizations deliver products and services to customers.
 But with these advances and increasing connectivity comes greater risk.
 Matt Saint, AXA's Group Anti Money Laundering Officer, points out that technology's impact has been clear to see.
 "In the early years, the technology was pretty static but then there were developments, particularly relating to client identification and the electronic identification of customers," he says.
 "Subsequently you're starting to get more into the automation of activity monitoring and then today we see further developments of digital biometric client identification."
-Biometric identification is something that Lloyds Group has prioritised.
-"A lot of the success we're having is thanks to behavioural monitoring which is about device IDs and indicators of unauthorised access," says Brian Dilley.
-"We do this in both real-time and post-event but my view is we need to move away from purely monitoring transactions and into monitoring of behavioural characteristics.
+Biometric identification is something that Lloyds Group has prioritized.
+"A lot of the success we're having is thanks to behavioral monitoring which is about device IDs and indicators of unauthorized access," says Brian Dilley.
+"We do this in both real-time and post-event but my view is we need to move away from purely monitoring transactions and into monitoring of behavioral characteristics.
 This involves looking for indicators in the way people log on and use their device that show they are up to no good.
 It's perfectly legitimate for an application to be made by one device for more than one name but once you go past a certain number it's highly unlikely that those are legitimate.
 It's not about merely complying with the regulations but more about reducing harm.
 We're deliberately called 'Fraud and Financial Crime Prevention' rather than 'Fraud and Financial Crime Compliance' which is a deliberate statement because we're not just about complying with regulations, we're about preventing fraud and financial crime."